getgrit/stdlib/.grit/patterns/js/graphql-v3-csrf-prevention.md

 title: GraphQL Sever v3 csrf prevention
 ---

 The Apollo GraphQL server lacks the 'csrfPrevention' option.
-This option is 'false' by the default in v3 of the Apollo GraphQL v3, which can enable CSRF attacks
+This option is 'false' by the default in v3 of the Apollo GraphQL v3, which can enable CSRF attacks.

 tags: #fix #graphQL, #security